Muslim conquests in the Indian subcontinent: Delhi Sultanate

-Muhammad's Ghorid successors established the first dynasty of the Delhi Sultanate, while the Mamluk Dynasty in 1211 (however, the Delhi Sultanate is traditionally held to have been founded in 1206) seized the reins of the empire.
+Muhammad Ghoris successors established the first dynasty of the Delhi Sultanate, while the Mamluk Dynasty in 1211 (however, the Delhi Sultanate is traditionally held to have been founded in 1206) seized the reins of the empire.
 Mamluk means "slave" and referred to the Turkic slave soldiers who became rulers.
 The territory under control of the Muslim rulers in Delhi expanded rapidly.
-Especially after the Mongol invasions of the thirteenth century, the opposition of Hindu and Muslim (Persian Musulman) became proverbial.
-According to Minhaj-i Siraj:

-The East fell under the sway of the Mongols, and that the authority of the Muhammadan religion departed from those regions, which became the seat of paganism...The kingdom of Hindustan, by the grace of almighty God, and the favour of fortune, under the shade of the protection of the Iltutmishi dynnasty, became the focus of the people of Islam, and the orbit of the posessors of religion.

-However, the Mamluk dynasty did not make fresh conquests, because their entire attention was devoted to the establishment of order to the infant state in northern India.
-Five ethnically different dynasties ruled from Delhi: the Mamluk (1206–1290), the Khalji (1290–1320), the Tughlaq (1320–1414), the Sayyid (1414–51), and the Lodhi (1451–1526).
-However, the main conquests under the Delhi Sultanate were led by the Khalji and Tughlaq dynasties, which penetrated deep into southern India.
+Several Turko-Afghan dynasties ruled from Delhi: the Mamluk (1206–1290), the Khalji (1290–1320), the Tughlaq (1320–1414), the Sayyid (1414–51), and the Lodhi (1451–1526).
 By the mid-century, Bengal and much of central India was under the Delhi Sultanate.